tedneward/Azgaarnoth/Classes/Mystic/Immortal.md

     npc.actions.append("***Iron Resistance (7 psi; concentration, 1 hr.).*** You gain resistance to bludgeoning, piercing, or slashing damage (your choice), which lasts until your concentration ends.")

 def psionicrestoration(npc):
-    npc.bonusactions.append("***Psychic Focus: Psionic Restoration.*** While focused on this discipline, you can touch a creature that has 0 hit points and stabilize it.")
+    npc.bonusactions.append("***Psychic Focus: Psionic Restoration.*** While focused on this discipline, you can touch a creature that has 0 hit points and stabilize it.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Mend Wounds (1–7 psi).*** You spend psi points to restore hit points to one creature you touch.
 The creature regains 1d8 hit points per psi point spent.")